 - Humiliation Conga: Ryo first revealed that his jewelry sold stolen jewels, then devastated it and fed his jewels to pigs (he hates pigs), then destroyed his art collection, and finally stole from under his nose a crapload of money he was supposed to give to the Union.
 After the latter, Kaibara firebranded him and gave him 24 hours to kill Ryo before sicking the whole Union on him.

 - Man of Wealth and Taste: He's always dressed with fine suits, and had a magnificent art collection before Ryo ruined it.

 - More Dakka: See the list at Arm Cannon.

 - Psycho Serum: Took Angel Dust before his final confrontation with Ryo.

 - Rasputinian Death: In the manga he was shot in the chest, the arm and again the chest, knifed in the forehead and the throat, and finally blown up when Ryo shot in his thigh-mounted grenade launcher.

-- You Have Failed Me: Apart being a victim of this, he pulled it on some of his subordinates, the guards that failed to even notice Ryo sneaking in his house and ruining his art collection and a subordinates who not only failed to stop Ryo's stunt in the jewelry (and got beaten up and nearly eaten by the pigs when he tried) but didn't realize Ryo had planted a bug on him.
+- You Have Failed Me: Apart being a victim of this, he pulled it on some of his subordinates, the guards that failed to even notice Ryo sneaking in his house and ruining his art collection and a subordinate who not only failed to stop Ryo's stunt in the jewelry (and got beaten up and nearly eaten by the pigs when he tried) but didn't realize Ryo had planted a bug on him.
 To be fair, he only applies it when you screw up hard (the guy who got beaten up by Ryo was initially going to survive, as it wasn't his fault Ryo was so much better.
 The bug, on the other hand, was too much).